EarthScope/slinktool/doc/slinktool.md

 ## <a id='notes'>Notes</a>

-<p >All diagnostic output from slinktool is printed to standard error (stderr), exceptions are when printing Mini-SEED packet details (the -p flag), when printing unpacked samples (the -u flag) and when printing the raw or formatted responses to INFO requests.</p>
+<p >All diagnostic output from slinktool is printed to standard error (stderr), exceptions are when printing miniSEED packet details (the -p flag), when printing unpacked samples (the -u flag) and when printing the raw or formatted responses to INFO requests.</p>

 ## <a id='author'>Author</a>